jupo3737/Paper/talk.md

 ```

 ##Exporting Code
-* Txporting lets the programmer choose which blocks of code can be accessed by the porgram
+* Exporting lets the programmer choose which blocks of code can be accessed by the program
 * Declarations declare that a local binding at the top-level of the module is visible externally to the module
 * Other modules can read the module exports but cannot modify or reset them